OpenBankingStandard/framework/Governance.md

 # Opening Banking Standard Governance Model

 Status: DRAFT
-Date: 20160423
+Date: 20160520
-Version: 0.1
+Version: 0.2

+---
 ## Core Technical Committee

-The Open Banking API project is jointly governed by a Core Technical Committee (CTC) which is responsible for high-level guidance of the project.
+The Open Banking Standard project is jointly governed by a Core Technical Committee (CTC) which is responsible for high-level guidance of the project.

 The CTC has final authority over this project including: